xdTao97/TCN-BiGRU/README.md

 ```

 ## Running code
 (1) First run preprocess.py to process the data set.
-Taking the SMAP data set as an example, the running results are as follows: <br>
-W
+Taking the SMAP, MLS and SMD datasets.

-(2) Run main.py again to get the model running results.
+(2) Then, run main.py again to get the model running results.

 ## Notice